tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 * [stock_price_normal_distribution.ipynb](Activities/01-Ins_Getting_into_Probability_Distributions/Solved/stock_price_normal_distribution.ipynb)

-Open the unsolved version of the Jupyter notebook, live code the solution and highlight the following:
+Open the unsolved version of the Jupyter notebook, live code the solution, and highlight the following:

 * Before getting started with Monte Carlo simulations, it's important to learn how you can visually analyze the distribution of data using Python.